mattckrause/mattckrause.github.io/Drafts/2025-04-05-building-a-custom-graph-connector.md

     - Blog
 ---

-## Intro

 Microsoft Copilot is a useful piece of technology.
 Having a large language model (LLM) grounded in your Microsoft 365 data brings clear benefits.
 But it’s important to recognize that not all your data lives within your M365 tenant.
 That’s where Copilot extensibility steps in.
 It gives you the ability to expand Copilot’s functionality in a few key ways.

 At a high level, Copilot extensibility lets you expand either the knowledge (the data Copilot is grounded on) or the skills (the tasks Copilot can perform).
-Graph connectors allow you to extend Copilot’s knowledge, while plugins can extend both knowledge and actions.
-Each option has its pros and cons, and there are definitely scenarios where one makes more sense than the other—but I’ll save that full comparison for another post.
+Copilot connectors (previously Graph connectors) allow you to extend Copilot’s knowledge, while plugins can extend both knowledge and actions.
+Each option has its pros and cons, and there are definitely scenarios where one solution makes more sense than the other, but I’ll save a detailed comparison for another post.

-For now, I want to focus on Graph connectors—specifically, building my own to ingest content from an external API.
+For now, I want to focus on Copilot connectors.
+More specifically, building my own to ingest some external content.

 Believe it or not, I’m **NOT** a developer.
 So when I started this journey, I couldn’t just dive in and build a connector from scratch.
 I had to take it step by step.
 Fortunately, I am comfortable with PowerShell and familiar with Graph APIs, so that’s where I began.
 As a learning exercise, it turned out to be a great approach.
 It allowed me to build incrementally on what I already knew and ultimately get a simple connector up and running in my dev environment.